Nicholas Anthony DiMarzio: Bishop of Camden

-On Jun 7, 1999, John Paul II appointed DiMarzio as the sixth bishop of the Diocese of Camden.
-He was installed at St. Agnes Church in Camden, New Jersey, on July 22, 1999,.
+On Jun 7, 1999, John Paul II appointed DiMarzio as the sixth bishop of Camden.
+He was installed at St. Agnes Church in Camden, New Jersey, on July 22, 1999.

 While bishop, he established an Office of Ethnic Ministries, an Office of Black Catholic Ministry, and an Office of Hispanic Ministry.
 DiMarzio also created an apostolate to the Haitian community and founded two missions to serve the Korean and Vietnamese communities.
 In 2000, DiMarzio established Mater Ecclesiae Chapel, the first canonically established mission owned by a diocese and staffed exclusively by diocesan priests to offer exclusively the Tridentine Mass.

 On March 23, 2003, DiMarzio approved an $880,000 settlement to 19 plaintiffs who had sued the diocese in 1994.
 The plaintiffs alleged sexual abuse by clergy in the diocese from 1961 through 1985.
 Seven of the plaintiff complaints had been dismissed in court over the years due to lack of evidence.

 Bishop of Brooklyn

-On August 1, 2003, John Paul II appointed DiMarzio as bishop of the Diocese of Brooklyn.
+On August 1, 2003, John Paul II appointed DiMarzio as bishop of Brooklyn.
 He was installed at the Basilica of Our Lady of Perpetual Help in Brooklyn on October 3, 2003.

-One of DiMarzio's first acts was to speak at the Immigrant Workers Freedom Ride Rally at Flushing Meadows Park in Queens, New York.
-In November 2003 he spoke before members of the Brooklyn Muslim community at a Ramadan celebration.
-He later attended the Fifth World Congress of the Pontifical Council for the Pastoral Care of Migrants and Itinerant People in Rome.
+That same month, DiMarzio spoke at the Immigrant Workers Freedom Ride Rally at Flushing Meadows Park in Queens.
+In November 2003 he addressed members of the Brooklyn Muslim community at a Ramadan celebration.
+He also attended in 2003 the Fifth World Congress of the Pontifical Council for the Pastoral Care of Migrants and Itinerant People in Rome.